TurboB/yast/README.md

  Track3Color: BLUE
  Track4Color: YELLOW

- # TrackXInput defines the WiringPi input number of the track X
+ # TrackXInput defines the lgpio or WiringPi input number of the track X
  # track 1 to 4 is possible
  # possible values are :
- #  0,1,2,3,4,5,6,10
+ #  0,1,2,3,4,5,6,10, 17,18,22,27

- Track1Input: 0
+ Track1Input: 17
- Track2Input: 1
+ Track2Input: 18
- Track3Input: 2
+ Track3Input: 27
- Track4Input: 3
+ Track4Input: 22

- # TrackXInputEvent defines the WiringPi input event type for the track X
+ # TrackXInputEvent defines the Pi input event type for the track X
  # track 1 to 4 is possible
  # possible values are :
  #  INT_EDGE_RISING